naqueattack/Project3/README.md

 ## Process
 ### My first step was to figure out what dataset to use.
 I took a brief look at a few and then landed on the airbnb dataset as it seemed the most intuitive
-### My second step was to take a look at the data in Tableau after importing it and get a feel for the variables
+### My second step was to take a look at the data in Tableau after importing it and get a feel for the variables.
+This included looking at data types, range of answers, distribution, etc.
 ### Next, I checked the dataset for cleanliness (nulls, outliers, etc.) and make some updates:
 1. 3 places missing date, imputed date of host id preceding and following.
 2. 3 places missing property type, imputed type based on name (2 apartments, 1 house)